Get insider access

 1.79 dB

 The Raycon Fitness Earbuds' mid accuracy is good.
-There's some overemphasis extending from the bass range and into the low-mid, which can make mixes a bit cluttered.
-A dip in the mid-mid pushes vocals and lead instruments to the back of the mix, while a small bump in the high-mid can slightly harshen these same sounds.
+Some overemphasis extends from the bass range into the low-mid, which muddies and clutters mixes.
+A dip in the mid-mid pushes vocals and lead instruments to the back of the mix, so in songs like Such Great Heights by the Postal Service, punchy synth lines overwhelm the vocals.

 4.5